KennyOliver/FlavorLang/README.md

 | `gather`  | Read from file               | Reads data from a file.                               |
 | `recipe`  | Import `.flv` file           | Imports logic from another `.flv` file.               |

+---

 ## 🍳 **Syntax Examples**

 Below are examples showcasing the unique (& fun) syntax of FlavorLang.
+They give a taste of the cooking-inspired syntax.

 ### 1. 👋 **Hello World**